John McTiernan's unrealized projects: Master and Commander

 In the mid-to-late 1990s, McTiernan was going to direct an adaptation of Master and Commander, the first in the Aubrey–Maturin novel series from Patrick O'Brian, which was developed for Touchstone Pictures.
 However, Touchstone pulled the project from development, allowing the screen rights to be purchased by Fox where the 2003 film was eventually made, directed by Peter Weir.

 Airframe

 In November 1996, it was reported that McTiernan would direct film adaptations of the Michael Crichton novels Airframe and Eaters of the Dead for Touchstone Pictures.
 William Wisher Jr. wrote the adaptations for both.
 By May 1998, after finishing production on Eaters of the Dead (later retitled to The 13th Warrior), McTiernan left Airframe to direct the remake of The Thomas Crown Affair for United Artists.
 At various points, Geena Davis, Jodie Foster, Demi Moore, Candice Bergen, Susan Sarandon and Sigourney Weaver were all linked to the project to play the lead female role, Casey Singleton.
 Matthew McConaughey was also said to be interesting in the role of pilot Ted Rawley.
+In a 1999 interview, McTiernan said, "As far as I'm concerned, the project is definitely dead.
+The studio paid $8 million to buy the rights to the book, but they'll have to find someone else to adapt it for the screen."